Stepping into the Software 3.0 Era

 MCP = Infrastructure / Adapter

-CLAUDE.md = the project's constitution
+CLAUDE.md = package.json

 # Example CLAUDE.md